puranjayjain/youtube-dl-gui/README.md

 Coming soon v1 alpha release

 # Features
-Most of these Features are match the ones found here [https://github.com/rg3/youtube-dl/blob/master/README.md#options](https://github.com/rg3/youtube-dl/blob/master/README.md#options)
+Most of these features match the ones found [here](https://github.com/rg3/youtube-dl/blob/master/README.md#options)

-If you think a feature is something you want please file a new issue [here](https://github.com/puranjayjain/Youtube-dl-gui/issues)
+If you think a feature is missing or needs improvement please file a new issue or +1 an existing one [here](https://github.com/puranjayjain/Youtube-dl-gui/issues)

+## Our options (these are found in our app exclusively)
+- [x] Dark theme support

 ## Download Options:
 - [ ] rate-limit